CenturyLinkCloud/GettingStarted/Servers/schedule-a-task.md

 ![Scheduled task for a server](../images/servers-scheduled-task-4.png)

-Congratulations, you’ve just scheduled a task to automatically run on a server on the CenturyLink Cloud!
+Congratulations, you’ve just scheduled a task to automatically run on a server on the CenturyLink Platform!